 Designs for Health: Liposomal D Supreme Vitamin D3 Liquid

 This is another Designs for Health D3 and K1/K2 supplement, but this is in a liquid form.
 It’s made of only clean ingredients and it’s still in that tinted glass bottle.
-It’s non-GMO, vegetarian, and gluten-free, but this liquid supplement is not vegan.
-It’s also, again, one of the most expensive supplements on the list.
+We also love that it’s non-GMO, vegetarian, and gluten-free.
+However, this liquid supplement is not vegan, if that’s something you’re looking for.

 Vitamin D3 is the best form of vitamin D.